EshangShah29/readmeFiles/pull-request.md

   ```bash
   git clone https://github.com/<your-username>/<github repo>.git
   ```
-- Navigate to the project directory:
+- Navigate to the project directory (depending in your file system, can be skipped):
   ```bash
   cd umsi-arwhyte
   ```